Cover Letters and Thank-You Notes

 - Email your cover letter to email@example.com.
 This process can take up to five (5) business days.

 It is also important to remember to write a thank-you letter to the employer after your interviews.
-Thank-you letters give you the opportunity to remind the employer of your qualifications, how you would fit in with the company, and of any additional information that you omitted during the interview.
-Your thank-you letter should be sent within one or two days of the interview, it should be brief, businesslike, and grammatically correct and focused.
+Thank-you letters give you the opportunity to remind the employer of your interest, qualifications, how you would fit in with the company, and of any additional information that you omitted during the interview.
+Your thank-you letter should be sent within one or two days of the interview, it should be brief, businesslike, and grammatically correct and targeted.